uchicago-cs/chiwebsite/chitcp/architecture.rst

 through the chiTCP daemon, instead of accessing the operating system’s TCP/IP stack directly.

+.. _chitcp-fig-architecture:

 .. figure:: architecture.png
    :alt: The chiTCP architecture

    The chiTCP architecture
-   [fig:architecture]

-Figure [fig:architecture] summarizes the chiTCP architecture.
+Figure :ref:`chitcp-fig-architecture` summarizes the chiTCP architecture.
 Applications that want to use chiTCP call the socket functions in the chisocket library, which communicates with the chiTCP daemon.
 This daemon includes three important
 components: